Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 \end{theorem}

 \begin{remark} The matrix with hyperbolic cosines and sines in $\fact{8}$ factorizations can be replaced by a simpler matrix.
-Applying appropriate Givens rotations (on the left) and column scaling by a diagonal matrix (on the right), we obtain another form of \eqref{eq:F8real} (or similarly for \eqref{eq:F8complexquaternion}).
+Applying appropriate Givens rotations (on the left) and column scaling by a diagonal matrix (on the right), we obtain a simple modification of \eqref{eq:F8real} (also a similarly form for \eqref{eq:F8complexquaternion}).

 where $\Sigma$ is a $q\times q$ diagonal matrix placed at the top right corner.
-We use the prime notation to emphasize that the matrices $G_p', G_q', O'$ are modified from \eqref{eq:F8real}.
-In Figure \ref{fig:F8}, we discuss the geometry along the reverse triangular format of $\fact{8}$,
+We use the prime notation to emphasize that the matrices $G_p', G_q', O'$ are modified from \eqref{eq:F8real}. \end{remark}